anuzzzzz/UoA-NLP-Multi-Label-Emotion-Classification/README.md

 predictions on the dev set.
-To test the performance of your model, run your model on the dev data, format your model predictions as instructed on the CodaBench site, and upload your model's predictions on the "My Submissions" tab of the CodaBench site.
+To test the performance of your model, run your model on the dev data, format your model predictions as instructed on the CodaBench site, and upload your model's predictions (in the `submission.zip` file) on the "My Submissions" tab of the CodaBench site.

 During the development phase, you are allowed to upload predictions many times.
 You are **strongly** encouraged to upload your model's dev set